 or order an official transcript?
 See options below:

-AMDA Bachelor’s Degree Graduates have the opportunity to earn a Master of Arts in Theatre or Master of Fine Arts in Writing for Theatre and Media
+AMDA Bachelor’s Degree Graduates have the opportunity to earn a Master of Arts in Theatre or Master of Fine Arts in Screenwriting: Writing for Film and Television

 Apply for Graduate

 AMDA Associate of Occupational Studies Degree and Certificate Graduates are eligible to earn a Bachelor of Fine

 Arts degree in Acting, Music Theatre, Dance or Performing Arts by transferring in 60 performance credits

 and completing 30 performance and 30 general education credits.